-It’s time for another location list.
-This one has Angelo and Pete’s favorite lakes that they have personally fished in the province of Saskatchewan.
-It’s a good list because it covers Lake Trout, Northern Pike, Walleye and Largemouth Bass… that’s right, there’s an unexploited Largemouth population in Saskatchewan that’s just waiting to be caught.
+It’s time for another list of some of Fish’n Canada’s favourite locations.
+This one features Angelo and Pete’s favourite lakes that they have personally fished in the province of Saskatchewan.
+It’s a good list because it covers Lake Trout, Northern Pike, Walleye and Largemouth Bass— that’s right, there’s an unexploited Largemouth population in Saskatchewan that’s just waiting to be caught.

 In alphabetical order:

 Fish’n Canada’s Top 5 Saskatchewan Lakes for Giant Fish

 Lake Athabaska is a border lake between Saskatchewan and Alberta.
 It is a huge body of water and, thus, produces some fantastic catches of Northern Pike and Lake Trout every season.